jaredhanson/connect-jwks/test/fixtures/rsa-pub-priv/README.md

+The keying material in this directory consists of a PEM encoded private key and a PEM encoded public key, generated with the following command:

-$ openssl genrsa -out private.pem 2048
+$ openssl genrsa -out abc.key 2048
-$ openssl rsa -in private.pem -pubout -out public.pem
+$ openssl rsa -in abc.key -pubout -out public/abc.key

-$ openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout private.pem -out certificate.crt

-$